 Mesothelioma -

 form within the lining of the chest, abdomen, or around the heart.
-Its primary cause is believed to be exposure to asbestos
+Its primary cause is believed to be exposure to

 Description: Malignant mesothelioma is also known as asbestos cancer or simply "meso."
 Mesothelioma causes cancerous cells to develop in the body's mesothelium, where they can spread to and damage vital organs and tissue.
 These malignant cells can also metastasize to other regions of the body.
 Mesothelioma is very difficult to diagnose and responds poorly to most treatment modalities, accounting for a poor prognosis.